-Patrick joined Aescap at its start in 2005.
-Where Aescap initially invested in private life sciences companies, Patrick has been a private investor in public equity for over 30 years.
-His track record as a private investor in public biotech companies over the 2-year run-in period before starting Aescap 2.0 in 2016 is 133% (cumulative over 2014+2015), outperforming the Nasdaq Biotech Index over 2,5x.
-From 1995 to 2004 Patrick was the managing director of Firm United Healthcare B.V., a company that provided market research, strategy and communication consultancy services.
-As a co-founder of Firm United Healthcare Patrick was responsible for growing the company into a market leader on the European continent and guided over 35 listed pharma and biotech companies to successfully introduce or grow their products.
-He currently applies his expertise to successfully select and guide Aescap’s investments in the private and public biotech sector.
-During this period, he also co-founded Interactive Healthcare and the Healthcare Management School.
-In 2004/2005 he sold his share in all three companies.
+Patrick has been a private investor in public equity for over 30 years.
+From 1995 to 2004 Patrick was a co-founder and managing director of Firm United Healthcare B.V., a consultancy company that provided market research, strategy and communication advice for the life sciences industry.
+Over the 9 years Patrick led the company it became a was responsible for growing the company into a market leader on the European continent and guided over 35 listed pharma and biotech companies to successfully introduce or grow their medicines.
+He currently applies his expertise to successfully select and guide Aescap’s investments.

-Since then he has gained professional experience as both an investor as well as on board level, with private as well as public life sciences companies such as Aquapharm Biodiscovery Ltd, Cassini B.V., Easyscan B.V., F-star Ltd, Orphazyme Aps, and Shire International Licensing B.V..
+Since 2005 Patrick gained professional experience as both an investor in as well as a board director of life sciences companies.
 In 2003, he became a visiting teacher of the business school of the University of Wageningen on ‘Strategy in the Pharmaceutical Industry’.
 He published several articles on biopharma marketing strategy and has been a speaker and moderator at many healthcare seminars and congresses.
-Patrick studied physical therapy followed by business economics with a specialization in entrepreneurship.
-Later in his career he completed an MBA in Executive Management and Consultancy from LMS.
+Patrick studied physical therapy followed by business economics.
+Later in his career he completed an MBA from LMS.

 Maurits Brandt holds a Master’s in Life Science and Business Development from Leiden University and a Bachelor’s in Biochemistry from Leiden University and TU Delft.
 During his master he specialized in the field of medical oncology and focused on the business aspects of exploiting emerging technologies.
 He performed his research on the Technische Universität Berlin.
 During this time, he started to learn about the aspects of long term investing in life sciences companies.
 Maurits joined Aescap 2.0 as an analyst in 2016.